PnX-SI/Ressources-techniques/Geotrek/modification_referentiel_lineaire/_0_preparation_donnees.md

                    WHERE tn1.id != tn3.id
                          AND ST_Intersects(ST_EndPoint(tn1.geom), tn3.geom))
                 )),
-k AS ( -- tronçons se touchant presque (régler la tolérance selon le besoin)
+k AS ( -- lines almost touching each other (suspicious)
      SELECT DISTINCT tn1.id,
             'almost_touching' AS error
        FROM "table_name" tn1